MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/use-dmarc-to-validate-email.md

 - *policy* specifies what policy you want the receiving server to follow if DMARC fails.
 You can set the policy to none, quarantine, or reject.

-For information about which options to use, become familiar with the concepts in [Best practices for implementing DMARC in Office 365](use-dmarc-to-validate-email.md#DMARCbestpractices).
+For information about which options to use, become familiar with the concepts in [Best practices for implementing DMARC in Microsoft 365](use-dmarc-to-validate-email.md#DMARCbestpractices).

 Examples: